mnemnion/JLpeg.jl/docs/src/index.md

 A `PegMatch` defaults to the longest `SubString` when no captures are provided, or when the pattern succeeds but all captures within fail.
 To capture only the substring of interest, use `C(patt)` or just make a tuple `(patt,)`.
-Don't forget the comma or Julia will interpret this as a group.
+Don't forget the comma, or Julia will interpret this as a group.

 ```jldoctest
 julia> match("" >> (P"56",), "1234567")